PLC-Programmer/Roc/README.md

 See from the tutorial again: https://www.roc-lang.org/tutorial#the-question-postfix-operator

-So, _?_, also called the "try operator", is "syntax sugar" for _Result.try_: https://www.roc-lang.org/examples/Results/README.html
+_?_, also called the "try operator", is "syntax sugar" for _Result.try_: https://www.roc-lang.org/examples/Results/README.html

-(draft)
-In the "printing loop", piping the common string to _Stdout_ can cause an error which should be taken care of, something we don't need at final expression _Stdout.line!("Bye.")_.
+In the "printing loop", piping the resulting string to _Stdout_ can cause an error, something which must be taken care of (in Roc).

+On the other side, final expression _Stdout.line!("Bye.")_ must not have postfix operator _?_, since this would cause this compilation error: "This returns something that's incompatible with the return type of the enclosing function: ..." -- enclosing function being _main!_ (I guess).

+Leaving away postfix operator _?_ in the "printing loop" would cause another compilation error: "The result of this call to Stdout.line! is ignored: ... |> Stdout.line!()  # "?"! ...".

+So in general, return types must meet the overall requirements (in Roc).

 <br/>